lydiab72/leaflet-challenge/README.md

 Instructions

-The instructions for this activity are broken into two parts:

 Part 1: Create the Earthquake Visualization

 - Your first task is to visualize an earthquake dataset.
 Complete the following steps: